mbeddr/mps-platform-docs/src/doc/docs/home/rcp.md

+RCP stands for Rich Client Platform.
+The topic is explained in [Building standalone IDEs for your languages | MPS](https://www.jetbrains.com/help/mps/building-standalone-ides-for-your-languages.html).

 !!! warning "A plugin is incompatible with the current RCP version."

     Specific Languages blog: [Fixing the 'Plugin incompatible with the current [CUSTOM RCP] version' error](https://specificlanguages.com/posts/plugin-incompatible-with-current-version/)